Sorry, you need to enable JavaScript to visit this website.

 We have taken one of the world’s most cherished confectionary brands and transformed it to include the environment and cocoa-growing communities among their key priorities.

-Our approach starts with the raw materials that go into every KitKat product.
+Our approach starts with the raw materials that go into our KitKat products.
 We’re now working with 10 000 farming families in Côte d’Ivoire through our income accelerator program.
 This helps the farmers produce cocoa using techniques such as agroforestry which helps safeguard biodiversity and capture more carbon emissions.
 We’re also supporting them to keep children in education.
-Our plan is for all of our cocoa to be sourced in this way by 2025.

 We are also innovating with packaging, using new paper-based technology and recycled plastics which help to reduce emissions.
-In Australia, we have achieved 90% recycled plastic packaging across select products and we plan to roll this out where material is available.
+In the United States we have recently introduced paperboard canisters for the Vital Proteins brand.
+This packaging material and design change results in a 90% plastic reduction from previous packaging.

 KitKat paper wrapping